mnaberez/tdms/README.md

  - Segments with big endian data are not yet supported.
  - Writing TDMS files is not yet supported.

+## Fork

+Aaron Ten Clay has a [fork](https://github.com/aarontc/ruby_tdms) of this library that claims to support the segment types above, along with reading from streams instead of files, and other features.

 ## Contributors

 [Mike Naberezny](http://github.com/mnaberez) is the author of TDMS for